 Fire Doors: The Route to Compliance.
 Part two.
-Procure and install a suitable door with the essentia
+Procure and install a suitable fire door.

 Just like many other products fire doors can be purchased at various levels of price and quality.
 The end use of the door will dictate the type of door and type of hardware you buy and install, also doors can be made from timber, metal and composite materials so let’s look at some common end uses as a guide.